owntone/owntone-server/docs/outputs.md

 ## AirPlay devices/speakers

-forked-daapd will discover the AirPlay devices available on your network.
+OwnTone will discover the AirPlay devices available on your network.
 For devices that are password-protected, the device's AirPlay name and password must be given in the configuration file.
 See the sample configuration file for the syntax.